-GM Recordings, Inc., was founded by music icon Gunther Schuller in Boston in 1981 to unite discerning and open-minded listeners with accomplished, innovative composers and musicians who might otherwise go unrecorded.
+GM Recordings, Inc., was founded by music icon Gunther Schuller (1925-2015) in Boston in 1981 to unite discerning and open-minded listeners with accomplished, innovative composers and musicians who might otherwise go unrecorded.

-Schuller, a Pulitzer Prize winning recipient of the Down Beat Lifetime Achievement Award and an inaugural inductee of the American Classical Music Hall of Fame, is widely known for his holistic view of music, seminal jazz history books, and his role as the father of the Third Stream movement.
+Schuller, a Pulitzer Prize winning recipient of the Down Beat Lifetime Achievement Award and an inaugural inductee of the American Classical Music Hall of Fame, was widely known for his holistic view of music, seminal jazz history books, and his role as the father of the Third Stream movement.

 With state of the art technology and a history of supporting creative, incomparable musicians, each new release continues to present fascinating challenges for both the casual listener and the music connoisseur.